 Raising beef is a complex process, but throughout the entire journey, one thing remains constant – the shared commitment to raising cattle in a safe, humane and environmentally sustainable way by using the latest technology and resources.

-Wisconsin is home to over 14,000 beef producers and nearly 7,000 dairy producers who are working hard to provide you and your family healthy and wholesome beef!
+Wisconsin is home to over 27,777 farms and ranches with cattle and calves.
+Those farmers are working hard to provide you and your family with wholesome, nutritious beef!

 The process of raising beef is among the most complex of any food.
 Across this journey, one primary thing remains constant – the beef community’s shared commitment to raising cattle in a safe and environmentally sustainable way.